antaldaniel/observatory_workflow/Challenge_Green_Submission/Green_Deal_Submission.md

 Prototype

 ## Target audience of app
-#TODO below description applies mainly to the Economy Observatory
 Business strategists and planners who work with various key business indicators;
 Public and non-governmental policy-makers who work with various impact and effect indicators;
 Academic researchers;